 Handbook for Guidelines Development

-The forthcoming IDSA Handbook for Clinical Practice Guidelines Development was developed by the IDSA department of Clinical Affairs and Practice Guidelines and was endorsed by the IDSA Standards and Practice Guidelines Committee (SPGC); it is currently under review by the IDSA Board of Directors, but the latest version is provided here.
+The IDSA Handbook for Clinical Practice Guidelines Development was developed by the IDSA department of Clinical Affairs and Practice Guidelines and endorsed by the IDSA Standards and Practice Guidelines Committee (SPGC).
 It was created to provide assistance to IDSA-sponsored guideline panelists for the purpose of developing best-evidence, trustworthy clinical practice guidelines.
 The primary objective of clinical practice guidelines is to improve the quality of care provided to patients.
 For this reason, IDSA believes that guidelines should be held to the highest standards of quality, despite the obvious challenges in applying a uniform methodology to guidelines that represent diverse populations, diseases, and interventions.
 This handbook provides a systematic and practical framework for guideline development by standardizing the methodological process of guideline development and improving guidelines' rigor, transparency, robustness, and homogeneity; this includes detailed information of the various steps from inception to completion and dissemination with expectations and timelines.
 All current and prospective panelists should familiarize themselves thoroughly with this handbook and understand that IDSA considers the application of its content as mandatory at all levels of the guideline development process.
 This handbook thereby serves as a tacit agreement between the IDSA SPGC and panelists.
 The handbook will be updated as needed at the discretion of the IDSA SPGC and the department of Clinical Affairs and Practice Guidelines; the updates will be reflected in real time on this site.

 Minimum Requirements for Guideline Development

 To ensure the production of trustworthy, evidence-based guidelines, IDSA requires that guideline developers adhere to:

-- The IDSA Handbook for Clinical Practice Guidelines Development (Draft 3/2018)
+- The IDSA Handbook for Clinical Practice Guidelines Development (Updated January 2021)

 - The Institute of Medicine's (IOM) practice standards